Restorative Dentistry — Sachse, TX

 Root Canal Therapy

 Root canal therapy is necessary when decay or damage occurs on the inside of the tooth.
 The innermost layer of teeth is known as the pulp, and it houses the nerve system of the tooth.
 The resulting toothache is extremely painful because the nerve is directly affected.
 During a root canal, we extract the damaged pulp and nerve tissue through a small access hole, refill the tooth, and seal the hole.
 We typically also place a dental crown to protect the treated tooth.

 We never want our patients to lose their natural teeth, but there are times when removal is the best option to keep your overall oral health intact.
-If you’re in need of tooth extraction, Dr. Rottman will provide the safe, pain-free procedure right in our Sachse office.
+If you’re in need of tooth extraction, Dr. Rottman will provide the safe, pain-free procedure right in our Sachse dental office.

 We may need to extract teeth if decay or damage destroys too much of the tooth to support a dental restoration.
 Tooth extraction may also be necessary prior to orthodontic treatment or the creation and placement of dentures.
 Most commonly, we extract wisdom teeth, also known as the third molars, when their late eruption leads to oral health concerns.